GitHPS/Tools-1/README.md

 ### Here how it went in my vintage PC and some useful examples

+**Install process**
+If mariadb is not installed, then follow this steps on fedora:

+1. Using root or with sudo, install mariadb client and database: **dnf install mariadb mariadb-server**
+2. Start db engine: **systemctl start mariadb**
+3. configure your installation (define db root password and accept all others default options): **mysql_secure_installation**
+4. Edit **config.sh** and set script variables ( db user, db password and log file name)
+5. Goto directory where you put those lnkin txt files and just ./import_lnkinV2.sh :)

+**RESULTS:**
 **Import process log file**

 ![Import Process time](https://github.com/pedrogoliveira/Tools/raw/master/images/import_times.png)